KirlosYousef/KirlosYousef/README.md

 <a href="https://www.kirlosyousef.com"><img align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif"
                                                   width="35%"/></a>

-- Experienced iOS software engineer with a track record of developing and publishing successful Swift iOS apps.
-Currently working at Iomob, a leading European startup revolutionizing the internet of mobility in smart and sustainable cities.
-Skilled in using a wide range of technologies to solve complex problems, with a passion for developing innovative solutions.
-Developed strong communication, leadership, and mentorship skills as a database-systems teaching assistant and academic mentor.
-Excited to leverage my diverse background and expertise to contribute to a dynamic and fast-paced team in an iOS software engineering role.
+- Experienced iOS software engineer with around three years of successful track record in developing and publishing Swift iOS apps and SDKs.
+Currently at Iomob, a leading European startup that revolutionizes smart and sustainable city mobility.
+Skilled in using diverse technologies to solve complex problems and passionate about developing innovative solutions.
+Ready to contribute expertise to a dynamic iOS software engineering role.

-- 🧑‍💻 Project to be proud of: [RaceMe!-iOS App](https://github.com/KirlosYousef/RaceMe-IOS)
+- 🧑‍💻 Project to be proud of: [RaceMe!-iOS App](https://apps.apple.com/us/app/id1514432749)

 - 💼 I'm currently looking for a new full-time iOS Engineer experience <br>
 you can always contact me at: <br>